Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Introduction

-Our main contributions are as follows: \begin{itemize}[nosep,leftmargin=*] \item We identify a critical bottleneck in LRMs where valid intermediate reasoning is often destabilized by a deficiency in logic regulation, manifesting as structural failures like overthinking and underthinking.
-This highlights a significant disparity between the model’s latent reasoning capacity and its ability to effectively monitor and control the progression of its thought process. \item We propose \textbf{Metacognitive Behavioral Tuning (MBT)}, a post-training framework that explicitly injects metacognitive behaviors to stabilize reasoning trajectories.
-By teaching the model to actively plan, monitor, and verify its logic, MBT refines the exploration space, effectively preventing reasoning collapse and ensuring robust learning during subsequent stages. \item We introduce two complementary formulations for behavior injection: synthesizing new traces (MBT-S) and rewriting native traces (MBT-R).
-Our experiments validate that both strategies effectively induce robust metacognitive control, achieving a superior trade-off between accuracy and efficiency across diverse MHQA benchmarks. \end{itemize}
+Our main contributions are as follows. \begin{itemize}[nosep,leftmargin=*] \item We identify a reasoning bottleneck in LRMs where valid intermediate conclusions are overridden under weak logical control, yielding answer-inclusive errors. \item We propose \textbf{Metacognitive Behavioral Tuning (MBT)}, a post-training framework that injects structured metacognitive behaviors and constrains the exploration space prior to reinforcement learning. \item We introduce two formulations for behavior injection.
+MBT-S synthesizes new traces and MBT-R rewrites the student's traces.
+Both improve the accuracy-efficiency trade-off across MHQA benchmarks. \item We propose two judge-based trace metrics beyond outcome accuracy.
+The Reach-Redundancy Profile (RRP) measures answer-arrival timing and trace-level redundancy.
+The Metacognitive Quality Index (MQI) measures five-phase richness. \end{itemize}